Can Vision Language Models Learn Intuitive Physics from Interaction?: Introduction

 \section{Introduction}

 A central goal of machine learning research is to build machines that think and behave like people do. \citet{lake2017building} propose that human-like machine learning models must be capable of reasoning about their environment and its physical, social, and causal structure.
 These capabilities are often referred to as intuitive theories \citep{ baillargeon1995acquisition,spelke1990principles,spelke2007core}.
-Here, we focus on \textit{intuitive physics} --- the ability to understand and predict the physical properties and interactions of objects \citep{battaglia2012computational, piloto2022intuitive}.
+Here, we focus on \textit{intuitive physics} --- the fast, implicit ability to understand and predict the physical properties and interactions of objects \citep{battaglia2012computational, piloto2022intuitive}.
+Its canonical components include object permanence, continuity, solidity, and support \citep{margoni2024violation, chiandetti2011intuitive, wood2024object}.
+Our work studies these intuitions in VLMs \citep{battaglia2013simulation, lake2017building, piloto2022intuitive, schulze2025visual, buschoff2025testing}.

 Recent work has established that vision language models (VLMs), models that receive visual and textual inputs, are still limited in their understanding of the physical world and its causal structure \citep{jin2023cladder, balazadeh2024synthetic}.
-VLMs do not perform well on standard visual cognition tasks --- such as tasks testing intuitive physics --- and they do not show a good fit with human behavioral data \citep{schulze2025visual}.
-While supervised fine-tuning enables models to perform well on the tasks they were fine-tuned on, they do not appear to learn generalizable intuitions about the physical world \citep{buschoff2025testing}.
+VLMs do not perform well on standard visual cognition tasks --- such as tasks testing intuitive physics --- and they do not show a good fit with human behavior \citep{schulze2025visual}.
+While supervised fine-tuning (SFT) can make models perform well on the fine-tuning task, fine-tuned models do not appear to learn generalizable intuitions about the physical world \citep{buschoff2025testing}.

 A prominent idea in cognitive science is that humans learn a robust understanding of their world by interacting with it \citep{gibson1979ecological,merleau1945phenomenology,varela1991embodied}.
 The key claim is that humans learn robust, generalizable concepts for explaining and predicting their world not merely from passive observation and symbolic abstraction, but from actively interacting with their environment's dynamics \citep{barsalou1999perceptual,clark1998being}.
 Some have argued that directly experimenting with the physical properties of objects in the environment allows children to test their hypotheses about their environment \citep{Gopnik1999}.
 In contrast to passively observing the interactions of other people with an environment, they learn much more from trying, and often failing, to predict how the environment will evolve given their own actions \citep{Smith1982, ChuSchulz2020, Nicolopoulou1993, SmithGasser2005, SchulzBonawitz2007}.
 While the important role of interaction is slowly being recognized in generative model training \citep{silver2025welcome,motamed2025generative}, its merit for teaching vision language models visual cognitive abilities such as intuitive physics has not yet been explored.